Tea production in Sri Lanka: Branding

-The logo is considered to be a "known sign of high quality" around the world.
+The logo is widely regarded as a "known sign of high quality" worldwide.
 The Sri Lanka Tea board signed an agreement to sponsor Sri Lanka national cricket team and Sri Lanka women's national cricket team in their overseas tours for US$4 million for three years.

 Research

 The Tea Research Institute

-The Tea Research Ordinance was enacted by Parliament in 1925 and the Tea Research Institute (TRI) was founded.
+The Tea Research Ordinance was enacted by Parliament in 1925, and the Tea Research Institute (TRI) was founded.
 It is at present the only national body in the country that generates and disseminates new research and technology related to the processing and cultivation of tea.

 Beginning in the early 1970s, two researchers from the National Institute of Dental Research in Bethesda, Maryland, USA conducted a series of research projects in which they arranged a longitudinal study group of a large number of Tamil tea labourers who worked at the Dunsinane and Harrow Tea Estates, 50 mi from Kandy.
-This landmark study was possible because the population of tea labourers were known to have never employed any conventional oral hygiene measures, thereby providing some insight into the natural history of periodontal disease in man.
+This landmark study was possible because the population of tea labourers was known to have never employed conventional oral hygiene measures, thereby providing insight into the natural history of periodontal disease in humans.

 Sustainability standards and certifications

-There are several organisations, both international and local, that promote and enforce sustainability standards and certifications about tea in Sri Lanka.
+Several organisations, both international and local, promote and enforce sustainability standards and certifications for tea in Sri Lanka.

-Among the international organisations that operate within Sri Lanka are Rainforest Alliance, Fairtrade, UTZ Certified, and Ethical Tea Partnership.
+Among the international organisations operating in Sri Lanka are Rainforest Alliance, Fairtrade, UTZ Certified, and Ethical Tea Partnership.

 The Small Organic Farmers' Association (SOFA) is a local organisation dedicated to organic farming.